 Do I Need a REAL ID?

 A REAL ID is a federally compliant credential accepted at airport security checkpoints for domestic travel and restricted federal facility entry, such as military bases.
-You may already own a federal credential accepted at these locations, such as a passport or military ID, that you can use instead of a REAL ID.
+You may already own a federally accepted credential, such as a passport or military ID, which you can use as an alternative to a REAL ID.

-Determine if you need to apply for a REAL ID before enforcement begins on May 7, 2025.
+Follow the steps below to determine if you need to apply for a REAL ID.

-1. Are you planning to fly to another state or U.S. territory after May 7, 2025?
+1. Are you planning to fly to another state or U.S. territory?

-• Beginning May 7, 2025, you must have a REAL ID or another acceptable form of identification to board domestic flights or visit federal facilities.
+• You must have a REAL ID or another acceptable form of identification to board domestic flights or visit federal facilities.

 • For a list of federally acceptable forms of identification, click here.

 • TSA does not require children under 18 to provide identification when traveling with a companion within the United States.
-The companion will need federally acceptable identification.
+The companion will need a REAL ID or another federally acceptable form of identification.

-3. Are you planning to visit a federal facility, such as a military base or the White House, after May 7, 2025?
+3. Are you planning to visit a federal facility, such as a military base or the White House?

-• Certain federal facilities will require federally accepted identification from all visitors, including minors, for entrance.
+• Certain federal facilities require federally accepted identification from all visitors, including minors, for entrance.

-• To ensure you have the proper identification, the Transportation Security Administration (TSA) recommendds that you contact the federal agency you plan to visit in advance to obtain information regarding identification requirements.
+• To ensure you have the proper identification, the Transportation Security Administration (TSA) recommends contacting the federal agency you plan to visit in advance to obtain information on the required identification.

 Take our IDocument Guide quiz to determine what documents you need to apply for a REAL ID.